jmcoded0/Splunk-for-Log-Analysis-Threat-Detection/README.md

 ## 🧠 Lessons Learned

-- Hands-on experience with SIEM tools and log management
+- Hands-on experience with SIEM tools and log ingestion
-- Importance of **centralized logging** in threat detection
+- Importance of **centralized logging** for visibility
-- Understanding of **SPL** queries and dashboarding
+- Writing & interpreting **SPL queries** for security analysis
-- Basic attacker behavior emulation in a safe lab setup
+- Emulating attacker behavior in a safe lab environment

 ---

-> 🚀 This lab was created for personal learning, portfolio development, and demonstration of cybersecurity skills using industry tools.
+> 🚀 This lab was created for personal learning, portfolio development, and demonstration of cybersecurity skills using real-world tools.